Joel-O42069/r-ClashRoyaleCirclejerk-AutoModerator/README.md

-This is the entire Automoderator of r/ClashRoyaleCirclejerk, last changed as of the 6th of August, 2024
+This is the entire Automoderator of r/ClashRoyaleCirclejerk, last changed as of the 7th of September, 2024

 Feel free to use whatever you want for this, or suggest changes :)